A curiosity journal of math, physics, programming, astronomy, and more.

 Terrain chess

-In the previous post I showed a checkerboard design with random structure, something that looked something like this:
+In the previous post I showed a checkerboard design with random structure, which looked something like this:

 While this tile only has six neighbors: